QC-Edu/IntroQM/_sources/problems/Final_Project_Ideas.md

 1. ~~"Gravitational" atoms.
 Pretend that the electrons and nuclei did not have charge, but only mass.
 What would atoms look like?
 How big is the "correction" (as a perturbation) due to gravitational attraction for 1- and 2-electron atoms?~~ (Project claimed)

-1. Relativistic effects.
-Use scalar relativity (the zero order regular approximation is easiest) to correct the energy.
+1. ~~Relativistic effects.
+Use scalar relativity (the zero order regular approximation is easiest) to correct the energy.~~ (Project Claimed)

 1. Understand Hund's rules by computing the electron-electron repulsion integrals and comparing different energies.